"SSL certificate error connecting to [domain]"

 - If you're using a laptop, try syncing from a different network.

 - If you're in an institutional environment, ask your network administrator if they have installed a “custom root certificate” in your browser.
-If so, you can try following the certificate override instructions for Zotero, but be aware that your connection to Zotero is being intercepted and possibly monitored.
+If so, you can try following the certificate override instructions for Zotero, but be aware that your connection to Zotero is being monitored by your institution.

 - In rare circumstances, reinstalling Zotero may help.